torianne02/torianne02.github.io/_posts/2018-07-06-3_reasons_orm_s_will_make_your_life_as_developer_easier.markdown

 ---
 layout: post
-title:      "3 Reasons ORM’s Will Make Your Life as A Developer Easier"
+title:      "3 Reasons ORM’s Will Make Your Life as a Developer Easier"
 date:       2018-07-06 14:17:39 -0400
 permalink:  3_reasons_orm_s_will_make_your_life_as_developer_easier
 ---